icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [DLib](http://dlib.net/imaging.html) - DLib has C++ and Python interfaces for face detection and training general object detectors.
 * [EBLearn](http://eblearn.sourceforge.net/) - Eblearn is an object-oriented C++ library that implements various machine learning models **[Deprecated]**
 * [OpenCV](https://opencv.org) - OpenCV has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
-* [VIGRA](https://github.com/ukoethe/vigra) - VIGRA is a generic cross-platform C++ computer vision and machine learning library for volumes of arbitrary dimensionality with Python bindings.
+* [VIGRA](https://github.com/ukoethe/vigra) - VIGRA is a genertic cross-platform C++ computer vision and machine learning library for volumes of arbitrary dimensionality with Python bindings.
 * [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) - A real-time multi-person keypoint detection library for body, face, hands, and foot estimation

 <a name="cpp-general-purpose"></a>